henrik-lauritsen-ch/SACCR/README.md

 # SACCR
-Function to be applied for SACCR EAD Calculation
+Function to be applied for SACCR EAD Calculation according to bcbs279